Ahaanv19/Ahaan_2025/_posts/2024-11-7-sprint3journey.md

 <div class="section">
         <h2>Performance</h2>
         <p>This was one of my weakest areas, scoring only 50%.
-I struggled with understanding how to convert regular interger numbers to Binary form, and then applying those skills to question scenarios like bytes.
-On the quiz after I realized I don't understand binary, I asked my mom who has a Masters in Computer Science for help.
-So now I understand it, however I want to keep practicing</p>
+I struggled with understanding how to convert regular integer numbers to Binary form, and then applying those skills to question scenarios like bytes.</p>
     </div>

 <div class="section">
         <h2>Example Mistakes</h2>
         <ul>
             <li><strong>Mistake 1:</strong> Q28: With this question, I got it wrong because, I didn't understand binary sequence, and I didn't understand the logic of bits, therefore as a result I wasn't able to understand how to apply that knowledge.</li>
-            <li><strong>Mistake 2:</strong> Q42: In this question, I got it wrong because, I did not understand Interent Protocal Version, and how each version is represnted with different bit binary numbers.</li>
+            <li><strong>Mistake 2:</strong> Q42: In this question, I got it wrong because, I did not understand Internet Protocol Version, and how each version is represented with different bit binary numbers.</li>
         </ul>
     </div>

 <div class="section">
         <h2>Solutions</h2>
         <ul class="solution-list">
-            <li><strong>AP Classroom Daily Video</strong> I'll practice by watching the recomended AP classroom videos for this topic that is recomended on the practice quiz, so I become better at applying.</li>
+            <li><strong>AP Classroom Daily Video</strong> I'll practice by watching the recommended AP classroom videos for this topic that is recommended on the practice quiz, so I become better at applying.</li>
-            <li><strong>Daily Practice Problems:</strong> I’ll go online to Khan Acedemy every day for 20 min, and find practice problems, to strengthen my skills, so next time, I will become better at Booleans. </li>
+            <li><strong>Daily Practice Problems:</strong> I’ll go online to Khan Academy every day for 20 min, and find practice problems, to strengthen my skills, so next time, I will become better at Booleans. </li>
         </ul>
     </div>
 ---